allieshupe/Data-Science-Portfolio/README.md

 9. Applied Data Science Project 2 (TBD).
 10. Applied Data Science Project 3 (TBD).

-Please contact me if you have any questions!
+Please contact me at alliebray4@gmail.com if you have any questions!